Skip to main content

 Variables

-Variables are placeholders that store user input, data from external systems, or any other relevant information that needs to be saved and used later in the bot conversation.
+Variables are placeholders that store user input, data from external systems, or any other relevant information that needs to be saved and used later in the AI-agent conversation.

-Variables help maintain context throughout the conversation, enabling the chatbot to retrieve the data and respond appropriately based on the previous interactions.
+Variables help maintain context throughout the conversation, enabling the AI-agent to retrieve the data and respond appropriately based on the previous interactions.

 Variables can hold different types of data, such as strings, numbers, arrays, objects, and boolean.